microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

  5. Stop the I<sup>2</sup>C bus
  6. Wait for INT to be asserted

-**Important!
-If the unlocking sequence is done incorrectly (wrong passed values), then the memory OP and INT assert will never occur.
-The device will continue to function.** <br>

  When followed, the device will execute the programmed memory operation (see Memory Operation Byte for details) and assert the INT line when it has completed.
 The address selected at the completion is STATUS (0x00).
 A read operation can be run immediately following the memory write without the need to set the address.<br><br>

  **Important!
 If an error occurs before the memory operation, then the operation will not occur.
 The INT line will still be asserted and the address selected will be set to STATUS (0x00).**<br>